jina-ai/jina/docs/chapters/remote/run-remote-pod-jina.md

 ## Troubleshooting Checklist

 - [ ] Is the remote address correct?
-- [ ] Do you add `--allow_spawn` when starting the remote gateway?
+- [ ] Do you add `--allow-spawn` when starting the remote gateway?
-- [ ] Is the `--port_grpc` in your local command matching with the `--port_grpc` of the remote gateway?
+- [ ] Is the `--port-grpc` in your local command matching with the `--port-grpc` of the remote gateway?
 - [ ] Are the remote ports public accessible (e.g. Security Group on AWS, firewall blacklist)?
 - [ ] Is the remote address an internal IP address and not publicly accessible?
 - [ ] Is the local connected to internet?
 - [ ] Is the gateway already occupied by a spawned pod?

     Currently there is a limitation that a gateway allows **no more than one** spawned pod running.
-If you now open another local session and do `jina pod --host 192.168.31.76 --port_grpc 41851` again, it will fail and throws a timeout error.
+If you now open another local session and do `jina pod --host 192.168.31.76 --port-grpc 41851` again, it will fail and throws a timeout error.
 To solve it, you have to go to the first local session and end it with <kbd>Ctrl</kbd>+<kbd>C</kbd>.
 The remote pod will be terminated automatically and you can restart a new local session.

 If you have double checked the list and the problem is still not resolved, then consider to [create an issue in our Github project page](https://github.com/jina-ai/jina/issues/new).